-Flexibility has been the name of the game in K-12 schools in the last few years.
+Flexibility has been the name of the game in K‑12 schools in the last few years.
 This is especially true in child nutrition.
-Labor shortages and supply chain issues have exacerbated the challenges that food service workers across the country were already grappling with.
+Labor shortages and supply chain issues have exacerbated the challenges that food service workers across the country have always been grappling with.
 A flexible, can-do attitude is what has been behind the success of school nutrition programs everywhere.
 Cultivating a positive, empowered work culture is what makes it all possible.

 In the second episode of “The 4 C’s Behind the Business of Child Nutrition,” a four-part video series hosted by NextUp, school nutrition professionals discuss the impact of culture on the daily operations in food service.
 The discussion is moderated by Shannon Soloman.
 Shannon is a former competitor on the Food Network’s hit show, Chopped, and an innovative leader in the K‑12 school nutrition industry.
 Culture and its effect on the daily decisions of food service directors is at the center of the episode’s discussion which covers everything from creating menus to ensuring the highest nutritional value for students.